RyanScottLewis/at/README.md

   end
 end

-describe User do
-  describe "#full_name" do
-    it "should output the full name correctly" do subject.at.first_name = "John"
+describe User, '#full_name' do it 'should output the full name correctly' do
+    subject.at.first_name = 'John'
-      subject.at.last_name = "Doe"
+    subject.at.last_name = 'Doe'

-      subject.full_name.should == "John Doe"
+    subject.full_name.should == 'John Doe'
-    end
   end
 end
 ```